I Tested the 7 Best Web Browsers of 2025: Results Inside

 And it wasn't just numbers going up.
 The difference that the trackers and ad blockers brought in was truly noticeable when I was using Brave.

-I watched YouTube videos without getting bombarded by ads every two minutes, and I browsed websites without ads popping on the sites I browsed.
+I watched YouTube videos without getting bombarded by ads every two minutes, and I browsed websites without ads popping up on the sites I browsed.
 It really made my browsing seamless and free of clutter.

 News sites with ads on ChromeNews sites without ads on Brave